You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 I first came across the Lather brand a few years ago after my husband purloined Bamboo Crème Hair Wash from a hotel bathroom and was pleasantly surprised by its fresh, modern approach and relatively good formulas.
-Since then Lather has been adding to its line and I have been testing a free sample of the Lather 10-Minute Brightening Mask With Glycolic Acid ($28 for 4oz in the shop).
+Since then Lather has been adding to its line and I have been testing a free sample of the Lather 10-Minute Brightening Mask With Glycolic Acid ($28 for 4oz).
 This is a relatively gentle glycolic mask that has Lather’s hallmark of good ingredients, not too many fillers or things I’d prefer to avoid, and pitched at a decent price.

 Although exfoliating glycolic gets top billing, the dominant ingredients are an impressive array that all contribute to skin lightening.
 I don’t think after my month-long trial of using Lather’s 10-Minute Brightening Mask that it will fade dark spots, but it does do a good job of what it says on the can: brightening.
 It also smoothes out fine lines and rough, sun damaged skin.
 If you need freshening up for spring then you could do worse than giving this a try.